-Updated 1/23/2024
+Updated 9/26/2024

 Enjoy these photos of various models either my Grandfather Les or I have built and collected over the years!
 We are sharing several other special events, too!
-If you have photos you would like showcased on our site, just give me a call (570-580-7406) or send me an email at jwubbel@protonmail.com!
+If you have photos you would like showcased on our site, just give me a call (570-580-7406) or send me an email at jwubbel@allnationline.com

 Have a great O Scale Day!
+John Wubbel, CEO |

-Featured in the September / October 2023 O Scale Trains Magazine was the open motor trolley my Grandfather Leslie Gaskill built from scratch in 1947.
+Open Motor Trolley Featured in the September / October 2023 O Scale Trains Magazine was the open motor trolley my Grandfather Leslie Gaskill built from scratch in 1947.
 Grandpa was a motorman for Chicago Surface Lines and he operated a Madison street car.
 From our previous posts, you know that he was inspired to scratch build several trolley cars during his modeling days.
 The car shown in the photos is a fully motorized replica of the open motor trolley used in Chicago between 1890 and 1910.
 This trolley is about 8.5 inches long and stands approximately 2.75 inches high.
 It was interesting because this trolley marked the transition from horse drawn cars to those with motors and trolley lines.
+We performed a restoration keeping in mind the original work & show you these photos below.
+We hope you enjoy this vintage piece that has been in our family for 75 years.

 Public Service Company #45